hidayahhtaufik/Testnet-Guides/Story/README.md

-# Story Protocol Validator Setup Guide
+# Story Aeneid Validator Setup Guide

 This guide provides instructions for setting up a Story Validator on the Aeneid Network using our automated script.